 I’ve done a few business book reviews in the past, but since my declaration that reading is sexy – here is my first in-depth book review.
-The title in question is Michael Masterson’s Ready, Fire, Aim: Zero to 00 Million in No Time Flat00 Million in No Time Flat (Agora Series).
+The title in question is Michael Masterson’s Ready, Fire, Aim: Zero to 00 Million in No Time Flat.

 Who is this book for?
 The book is written based on the information publishing industry, but goes into physical products and retail.
 This is probably not the best book for you if you are a service provider who plans to stay in the service business model.